 - The hamster is still new to your home

 Many owners accidentally scare their hamster by reaching into the cage from above.
-To a hamster, that movement can feel threatening to a hamster.
+To a hamster, a hand descending from above can resemble the approach of a predator, which may trigger an instinctive defensive response.

 Signs Fear Is Causing the Biting